Tongva

 The Gaspar de Portolá land expedition in 1769 resulted in the founding of Mission San Gabriel by Catholic missionary Junipero Serra in 1771.
 Under the mission system, the Spanish initiated an era of forced relocation and virtual enslavement of the peoples to secure their labor.
 In addition, the Native Americans were exposed to the Old World diseases endemic among the colonists.
 As they lacked any acquired immunity, the Native Americans suffered epidemics with high mortality, leading to the rapid collapse of Tongva society and lifeways.

-They retaliated by way of resistance and rebellions, including an unsuccessful rebellion in 1785 by Nicolás José and female chief Toypurina.
+They retaliated by way of resistance and rebellions, including an unsuccessful rebellion in 1785 by Nicolás José and the female chief Toypurina.
 In 1821, Mexico gained its independence from Spain and secularized the missions.
 They sold the mission lands, known as ranchos, to elite ranchers and forced the Tongva to assimilate.
 Most became landless refugees during this time.

 In 1848, California was ceded to the United States following the Mexican-American War.
 The US government signed 18 treaties between 1851 and 1852 promising 8.5 e6acre of land for reservations.
 However, these treaties were never ratified by the Senate.
 The US had negotiated with people who did not represent the Tongva and had no authority to cede their land.
 During the following occupation by Americans, many of the Tongva and other Indigenous peoples were targeted with arrest.
 Unable to pay fines, they were used as convict laborers in a system of legalized slavery to expand the city of Los Angeles for Anglo-American settlers, who became the new majority in the area by 1880.

 In the early 20th century, an extinction myth was purported about the Gabrieleño, who largely identified publicly as Mexican-American by this time.
 However, a close-knit community of the people remained in contact with one another between Tejon Pass and San Gabriel township into the 20th century.
 Since 2006, four organizations have claimed to represent the people: